metacall/core/docs/README.md

 ### 5.3 Plugins

-**METACALL** has a plugin architecture implemented at multiple levels.
+**MetaCall** has a plugin architecture implemented at multiple levels.

 - Loaders implement a layer of plugins related to the run-times.